ChristopheOliveira/BAnAnASpy/README.md

 &nbsp;
 ### Things to know about filename of SEQ before sequencing:
-* Use '-'(6) to separate each part name
+* Use dash '-' to separate each part name
 * Fist part must be the patient id
 * Second part must be the gene
-* The other parts order is free
+* The order of other parts is free
 * The primer part must finish by 'F' or 'S' for forward sequences
 * The primer part must finish by 'R' for reverse sequences
-* For multiplex or partial exon names, separate each number by '_'(8) or '.' or '/'
+* For multiplex or partial exon names, separate each number by underscore '_' or dot '.' or slash '/'

 Examples: